fiedka/fiedka/README.md

 #### Installing dependencies

 The project depends on a handful of packages from the npm registry.
-Run the following to install them or update when pulling the utk-wek repository:
+Run the following to install them or update when pulling the utk-web repository:

 `npm install`